Tiber Island

 The Tiber Island (Isola Tiberina, Latin: Insula Tiberina) is the only river island in the part of the Tiber which runs through Rome.
 Tiber Island is located in the southern bend of the Tiber.

 The island is boat-shaped, approximately 270 m long and 67 m wide, and has been connected with bridges to both sides of the river since antiquity.
 Being a seat of the ancient temple of Asclepius and later a hospital, the island is associated with medicine and healing.
-The Fatebenefratelli Hospital founded in the 16th century, and the church of San Bartolomeo all'Isola dating from the 10th century, are located on the island.
+The Fatebenefratelli Hospital founded in the 16th century, and the basilica church of San Bartolomeo all'Isola dating from the 10th century, are located on the island.

 History

 The island has been linked to the rest of Rome by two bridges since antiquity, and was once called Insula Inter-Duos-Pontes which means "the island between the two bridges".
 The Ponte Fabricio, the only original bridge in Rome, connects the island from the northeast to the Field of Mars in the rione Sant'Angelo (left bank).
 The Ponte Cestio, of which only some original parts survived, connects the island to Trastevere on the south (right bank).

 There is a legend which says that after the fall of the hated tyrant Tarquinius Superbus (510 BC), the angry Romans threw his body into the Tiber.
 His body then settled onto the bottom where dirt and silt accumulated around it and eventually formed Tiber Island.
 Another version of the legend says that the people gathered up the wheat and grain of their despised ruler and threw it into the Tiber, where it eventually became the foundation of the island.

-In ancient times, before Christianity spread through Rome, Tiber Island was avoided because of the negative stories associated with it.
-Only the worst criminals and the contagiously ill were condemned there.
-This however changed when a temple was built on the island.
+Prior to the 3rd century BC, Roman use of the island is not mentioned by any sources.